Japanese cruiser Asama: Battle of the Yellow Sea

 On the morning of 10 August 1904, Asama was coaling when the Russians sortied from Port Arthur in another attempt to reach Vladivostok.
 The ship was not in position to join the battle until around 19:00 when she opened fire at a range of 9000 m from the damaged Russian battleship Poltava.
 The shell fell short and the Russian cruisers came to the support of the battleship so that by 19:25, Asama hotly engaged with the Russian ships at a range of 7500 m.
 Despite the arrival of the elderly cruisers of Rear Admiral Hikohachi Yamada's 5th Division around 19:30, Asama was forced to disengage when the other Russian battleships came within range.
 The following morning she met up with Tōgō's 1st Division and then rejoined the 3rd Division.
-On 14 August, the 3rd Division was ordered to Tsingtao to confirm that the Germans had indeed interned the battleship Tsesarevich and three destroyers that had taken shelter there after the battle.
+On 14 August, the 3rd Division was ordered to Qingdao to confirm that the Germans had indeed interned the battleship Tsesarevich and three destroyers that had taken shelter there after the battle.
 After their return, they were reassigned to the blockade of Port Arthur.

 On 18 September, Asama and the armored cruiser Iwate were transferred to the 1st Division.
 When the Imperial Japanese Army began sinking the Russian ships in Port Arthur with large-caliber howitzers in early December, Tōgō ordered the two cruisers home to refit.
 On 30 December, Asama and the armored cruiser Azuma were ordered north to the Tsugaru Strait.
 Before the Russian ships from the Baltic Fleet approached Japan, the two cruisers were recalled south and rejoined the armored cruisers of Kamimura's 2nd Division.